ethereum/ethereum-org-website/src/content/security/index.md

 #### Security keys {#security-keys}

 For those who want to take the next step in 2FA, consider using a security key.
 Security keys are physical hardware authentication devices that work in the same way as authenticator apps.
 Using a security key is the most secure way to 2FA.
+Many of these keys utilize the FIDO Universal 2nd Factor (U2F) standard.
+[Learn more about FIDO U2F](https://www.yubico.com/authentication-standards/fido-u2f/).

 Watch more on the 2FA: